-We've driven this mighty luxury SUV for hours in a Kentucky rainstorm, so we know the brakes work when wet.
+After driving this mighty luxury SUV for hours in a Kentucky rainstorm, we know the brakes work when wet.
 The vented brake rotors are big: 13.8 inches.
 We like the feel of the pedal, and the solid anti-lock brakes, as tested on snowy streets in Washington.

-Our test-drive of the 2014 Infiniti QX80 took place in more temperate (and dry) midwestern weather.
+We also drove a QX80 in temperate and dry Midwestern weather.
 Performance in city/suburban driving echoed previous experience, including a comfortable yet neatly controlled ride, effortless acceleration, and overall pleasant demeanor.
 Engine sound fades away while cruising, while gear changes from the 7-speed automatic transmission are often imperceptible and never bothersome.

 Electronic systems that take over stopping and steering the car are available.
 The Intelligent Braking System (in the Technology Package) uses sonar ranging to stop the QX80 without the driver’s input as it approaches a stopped vehicle.
 Distance Control Assist prompts the driver to release the throttle and applies the brakes in slowing traffic.

-The $3,100 Technology Package also includes Lane Departure Prevention, which responds to potential unintended lane departure with a buzzer.
-If the driver doesn't obey the buzzer and steer back, the system applies the brakes on the opposite side of the alleged wander, forcing the car back.
-Here's the problem, in the fine print: the system turns potential into reality, which might be wrong.
-We've had it happen, although not in our QX56/QX80.
-The car might fight the driver, keeping him or her from doing what's wanted.
+The Technology Package also includes Lane Departure Prevention, which responds to potential unintended lane departure with a buzzer.
+If the driver doesn’t obey the buzzer and steer back, the system applies the brakes on the opposite side of the alleged wander, forcing the car back.

 Infiniti says that in the wind tunnel, the QX80 generates zero front and zero rear lift.
 Sounds great.
 The measurement is not something manufacturers include, and we wish we had the aerodynamic lift numbers from all the big SUVs, to compare.